-(e) As soon as the home team's batting order is handed to the umpire-in-chief the umpires are in charge of the playing field and from that moment the umpire-in-chief shall have sole authority to determine when a game shall be called, suspended or resumed on account of weather or the condition of the playing field.
+- establish the batting orders.
+Thereafter, no substitutions shall be made by either manager, except as provided in the rules. - (f) As soon as the home team's batting order is handed to the umpire-in-chief the umpires are in charge of the playing field and from that moment the umpire-in-chief shall have sole authority to determine when a game shall be called, suspended or resumed on account of weather or the condition of the playing field.
 The umpire-in-chief shall not call the game until at least 30 minutes after he has suspended play.
 The umpire-in-chief may continue the suspension so long as he believes there is any chance to resume play.
 Nothing in this Rule is intended to affect a Club's ability to suspend or resume any game pursuant to a policy governing severe weather, significant weather threats, and lightning safety that has been filed with the league office prior to the championship season.